Study in Ireland for Indian Students

-Ireland is one such country that remains off the student’s radar when they are searching for Study Abroad destinations.
-And most likely due to the same reason they are clueless about its geographical location, as well.
+Ireland is one such country that remains off the students’ radar when they are searching for study abroad destinations.
+And most likely due to the same reason, they are clueless about its geographical location, as well.

 Ireland is an independent European country located right next to the UK, offering the advantage of both UK proximity and full access to the European Union, making it one of the most strategically placed destinations for international students.